yolojo/NBA-Project/README.md

 In this project, I will be using Simple and Multivariate Linear regression to carry out my Hypothesis Testing.

-A clean read up of the code can be found by downloading the PDF File.
+A clean read up of the code can be found by downloading the PDF File >> "Show Me The Money"